-- Wearing a non-expired, student-issued radiation monitoring device during energized lab experiments and clinical practicum. - Reporting the loss or damage of a monitoring device to the Clinical Coordinator immediately.
-Without a monitor, students MAY NOT participate in fluoroscopy, surgery, portable, or any potential ionizing radiation exposure area. - College issued OSLs are only to be used for college requirements.
-If external employment is gained and it warrants the use a radiation monitoring device, this must be a separate device provided by the respective employer.

-- Devices are not to be worn if the student technologist is undergoing a personal diagnostic imaging procedure as a patient. - Students are to leave their clinical OSLs at the clinical site and stored on the dosimeter badge boards provided by the College, when not being used.
+- Wearing a non-expired, student-issued radiation monitoring device during energized lab experiments and clinical practicum. - Reporting the loss or damage of a monitoring device to the Clinical Coordinator and IRRP immediately.
+Without a monitor, students MAY NOT participate in fluoroscopy, surgery, portable, or any potential ionizing radiation exposure area. - College issued OSLs are only to be used for College requirements.
+If external employment is gained and it warrants the use a radiation monitoring device, this must be a separate device provided by the respective employer. - Devices are not to be worn if the student technologist is undergoing a personal diagnostic imaging procedure as a patient. - Students are to leave their clinical OSLs at the clinical site and stored on the dosimeter badge boards provided by the College, when not being used.
 However, when students rotate to outpatient imaging facilities, the OSL should go with the student for that rotation and then be returned to the storage board.

-Responsibilities of the college employee assigned as the IRRP include:
+Responsibilities of the College employee assigned as the IRRP include:

-- Annual distribution of OSL readings in the first quarter of the calendar year - O Student will be asked to sign an acknowledgment statement - A final OSL reading upon availability of the report after the student has completed the Program via mail - Quarterly, designated college personnel will pick up expired OSLs from the clinical sites and exchange them with the new OSLs for use throughout that quarter.
+- Annual distribution of OSL readings in the first quarter of the calendar year. - O Students will be asked to sign an acknowledgment statement. - A final OSL reading upon availability of the report after the student has completed the program via mail. - Quarterly, designated College personnel will exchange expired OSLs with new OSLs for use throughout that quarter.